CS2103JAN2017-W14-B2/main/docs/UserGuide.md

 2. Install the latest `TaskBoss.jar` from the [releases](../../../releases) tab.
 3. Copy the file to the folder you want to use as the home folder for TaskBoss.
 4. Double-click the file to start the app.
-The GUI should appear in a few seconds.
+The GUI should appear within a few seconds.
-5. Type the command in the command box and press <kbd>Enter</kbd> to execute it. <br>
+5. Type a command in the command box and press <kbd>Enter</kbd> to execute it. <br>
    e.g. typing **`help`** and pressing <kbd>Enter</kbd> will open the help window.
    Here are some commands you can try:
    * **`list`** : lists all tasks
    * **`add`**: `submit proposal p/high i/group project ed/tomorrow c/project`
-     adds a task named `submit proposal` to the TaskBoss
+     adds a task named `submit proposal` to your list of tasks
    * **`delete`**` 3` : deletes the third task shown in the current list
    * **`exit`** : exits the app <br>